KodyMillar/jubilant-octo-sniffle/tutorial.md

 # Nginx Tutorial
-### Kody Millar

-This tutorial walks users through how to configure nginx to serve a website in a Debian Server
+This tutorial walks users through how to configure nginx to serve a website in a Debian Server.

 Prerequisites:
 - A Digitalocean Debian 12 droplet